azagoruyko/rigBuilder/README.md

 - **📦 Module-based rig assembly** — Define rig steps as XML modules (e.g. spine, legs, face, fingers), arrange them in a hierarchy, and run the full pipeline from one place.
 - **🔗 Visual wiring** — Connect outputs of one module to inputs of another using path-style references (`/path/to/attr`).
 No need to remember script APIs; the graph shows the flow.
 - **🔍 Function browser** — Discover and run Python helpers from a folder without leaving the UI.
-- **🖥️ Any DCC or standalone** — Use it inside Maya (with `maya.cmds`), Blender, or any other Python-capable DCC by registering that host’s API; or run the same UI in a standalone Qt process for testing and tool development.
+- **🖥️ Any DCC or standalone** — Use it inside Maya, Blender, or any other Python-capable DCC by registering that host’s API; or run the same UI in a standalone Qt process for testing and tool development.

 ---